 A neighboring Council’s camp is only fifteen minutes further from my driveway than my own Council’s camp is.
 I had friends there, so I used to go over and visit.
 For one weekend that I missed, they did not have a patch.
 They had a little metal piece, called a gorget.
 Those were expensive to make, so nobody got more than one.

 When I showed my patches, one guy really craved one of mine.
 It was a pretty good piece.
 He asked if he had anything I’d take in trade for it.
 I said, “Yes, you do, but I can’t trade for it.
-It’s you metal gorget, but I won’t trade for it because it’s the only one you have, and you can’t ever replace it.”
+It’s your metal gorget, but I won’t trade for it because it’s the only one you have, and you can’t ever replace it.”
 “I don’t care.” he said.
 “I’ll still make the trade.”
 As politely as possible, I declined.

 When I saw him again on my next visit, he bugged me again about the trade, and again I declined.
 On my third visit, he was after me again.
 Well, I figured if he was coming after me so persistently, then he must really, really make want to make the trade, so I relented.

 A little while later, one of his buddies came up to me to my surprise and said to, “You ripped off my friend.”.
-I said, “OK, first, he came to ome over and over again.
+I said, “OK, first, he came to me over and over again.
 I did not talk him into the trade at all.
 Second, what he got from me HAS SOLD for $50.00 two or three times.
 What has the gorget ever sold for?”
 He said he didn’t know.
 “OK, if your friend got something from me with a known value of $50.00, and I got something from him with an unknown value, how are you able to decide that I ripped him off?”
-BHe didn’t answer, and walked away with a thoughtful expression on his face.
+He didn’t answer, and walked away with a thoughtful expression on his face.

 Was that a fair trade?
 What do you think?